About Work Orders

 A standard work order details a maintenance task for a single asset or location, or some other work.
 You can create a standard work order from scratch or by using a work order template.

-For line-based maintenance, or maintaining multiple instances of the same asset, you can create multi-asset work orders.
-When you add more than one asset to a work order, MaintainX® creates a new work order for each asset.
+For line-based maintenance, maintaining multiple instances of the same asset, or other complex work with multiple subtasks, you can create parent work orders with sub-work orders.
+When you add sub-work orders to a work order:

 - The original work order becomes the parent work order.